ColonnaLab/EMBO_popgen/popgen2022/Daniel_Wegmann/EMBO_ABC_Wegmann.md

 version, as opposed to the whole history of the program.
 The code is now cloned into a diectory called abctoolbox.

 Now lets compile ABCtoolbox!
+The high-performance computing (HPC) center we are using for this course has a rather old ggc (the compiler for C++ code) that does not suppoer c++11.
+However, a much more recent version can be loaded with

+    scl enable devtoolset-9 bash

+If you plan to use ABCtoolbox on your own computer or on a different HPC system, this extra step will most likely not be necessary.
+In case you do need to load a newer version of gcc, reach out to your local sys-admin to know how to enable it.

-This is done easily by changing into the directory of the code and using the provided make file by simply typing
+With a reasonably recent version of gcc available, the compilation is done easily by changing into the directory of the code and using the provided make file by simply typing

     cd abctoolbox
     make